punkplod23/CodeClubArduino/lesson1/Readme.md

 2. BBC microbits are £13 per board.
 3. You will sooner or later blow a micro controller destroying £2 not an issue destorying £13 scary.

-# What is C language.
+# What is the C language.
 1. A C language variant is used in arduino.
 2. C is the godfarther of modern day programming languages.
 3. C has a little more definition in opening and closing statements.